spatialos/gdk-for-unity/docs/content/gameobject/creating-workers-with-workerconnector.md

 ## How to decide which connect service to use
 First, see [Connecting to SpatialOS]({{urlRoot}}/content/connecting-to-spatialos) to find out more about the connection flows for client-workers and server-workers).

-The `WorkerConnector` provides a default implementation which automatically decides which connection flow to use based on whether the application is running in the Unity Editor and whether it can find a login token.
+The `WorkerConnector` provides a default implementation which automatically decides which connection flow to use based on whether the application is running in your Unity Editor and whether it can find a login token.
 You can change the behavior by overriding the `GetConnectionService` method.

 **Example** </br>
 Overriding which connection service to choose.